TRADITIONAL OKINAWAN KARATE IN EDMONTON

 Please visit Okinawa, to feel traditional Okinawan karate, and eat Okinawan food and breathe Okinawan air.
 Many things you have to experience in Okinawa.

-Lucy and Doug will be returning in May.
-It will be their eighth trip since 2014.
+Lucy and Doug are training in Okinawa right now.
+This is their eighth trip since 2014.
 Three other members of the dojo will be going in October.
 Clayton will be going for a fourth time; Craig for a second time; Jared for his first.

 The purpose of our dojo is to be a bridge between the karate and culture of Okinawa and good people in Canada seeking to move with more grace through life.